dsgiitr/website/content/blogs/GCN.md

 <center><h2><u> Zachary Karate Club </u></h2></center>

 During the period from 1970-1972, Wayne W. Zachary observed the people belonging to a local karate club.
-He represented these people as nodes in a graph.
-And added an edge between a pair of people if they interacted with each other.
+He represented these people as nodes in a graph and added an edge between a pair of people if they interacted with each other.
 The result was the graph shown below.

 <center><img src="/images/blogs/GCN/karate_club.png" width="800x"></center>